Friday, August 28, 2015

 Taiwan's Acer Inc. (宏碁) is aiming to triple the number of its cloud users in 2015 as the world's fifth-largest PC maker responds to a shrinking PC industry by making software and offering online cloud services.

-The U.S. dollar rose against the New Taiwan dollar Thursday, gaining NT$0.076 to close at NT$30.801 after the local central bank's aggressive intervention to vault the U.S. currency back to a level above the previous close, dealers said.
+The U.S. dollar rose against the New Taiwan dollar Thursday, gaining NT$0.005 to close at NT$32.770 after Taiwan's central bank jumped into the market to prop up the U.S. currency, helping the greenback recoup its earlier losses, dealers said.